-If you’re dealing with flaking and want smooth lips this winter, try using a gentle sugar scrub with barrier-repairing oils.
-This is a safe way to slough off unwanted dry skin.
-Sugar is also a natural humectant, so it can help attract and retain moisture.
+If you’re dealing with flaking and want smooth lips this winter, try using a soft washcloth or gentle sugar scrub with barrier-repairing oils.
+These are safe ways to slough off the buildup of dead skin so your chapstick can be more effective.
+If you go the scrub route, sugar is also a natural humectant meaning it can help attract and retain moisture.
 Just be sure to follow with a nice occlusive lip balm when you’re done to seal that moisture in.

 Many store-bought scrubs include essential oils, synthetic fragrance, or other potential irritants, so why not make your own?
 Try mixing white or brown sugar with jojoba or sweet almond oil.
 Both are readily available, and neither has a strong scent.
 For even more hydration, you can try adding in a little honey.
 You can also find a full list of barrier-repairing oils in this post.